temporalio/edu-versioning-typescript-code/exercises/version-workflow/README.md

    and then click **Download**.
 Save the file as `history_for_original_execution.json` in your `practice` directory.
-   - NOTE: If you are running this exercise in GitPod, download the file using the following command from the `practice` directory:
+   - NOTE: If you are running this exercise in Codespaces, download the file using the following command from the `practice` directory:
      `temporal workflow show \
      --workflow-id loan-processing-workflow-customer-a100 \ --output json > history_for_original_execution.json`
      to retrieve a copy.